Jump to content

 Crafting Type: Chemical

 Masterworking: Poison's can only be Masterworked they cannot gain Masterworking levels.
-To make a Masterworked Poison the crafter has to have a Craft Rank of 5 instead of just 3.
-The Mastworked status just reduces the DC by 2.
+To make a Masterworked Poison, the crafter has to have a Craft Rank of 5 instead of just 3.
+The Mastworked status just increases the DC by 2.
 The cost is tripled and an additional Procure Difficulty is added.

 Type